Chandrikamadithati/data-science-project/README.md

-# Automation Risk Prediction using Machine Learning
+# Flight Delay Prediction using Machine Learning

-##  Project Overview
+##  Overview

-This project focuses on predicting the automation risk of different job roles by 2030 using machine learning techniques.
-The aim is to analyse how job characteristics, required skills, education level, and AI exposure influence the likelihood of automation.
+This project applies machine learning techniques to predict flight delays based on historical flight data.
+The aim is to analyse delay patterns and build models that can classify delay status effectively.

 ---

-##  Research Question
+##  Objective

-Can machine learning models accurately predict the level of automation risk of different job roles based on their features?
+To develop and evaluate machine learning models that can predict whether a flight will be delayed using available features in the dataset.

 ---

-##  Exploratory Data Analysis (EDA)
+##  Dataset

+The dataset contains flight-related information such as:

+* Airport and airline details
+* Number of flights and cancellations
+* Delay percentages across time ranges
+* Average delay time

+The dataset is used for academic purposes.

+---

+##  Methods

 The following steps were performed:

+* Data cleaning and preprocessing
 * Handling missing values
-* Checking data distributions using histograms and KDE plots
-* Identifying class imbalance
+* Encoding categorical variables
-* Feature analysis and correlation checks
+* Feature scaling
-* Validating data quality and removing unrealistic values

 ---

-##  Data Preprocessing

-* Missing values handled using imputation
-* Categorical variables encoded using One-Hot Encoding
-* Numerical features scaled using StandardScaler
-* Data split into training and testing sets

----

-## Machine Learning Models
+##  Models Used

-The following models were implemented and compared:

 * Logistic Regression
-* Decision Tree (Regularised)
-* Support Vector Machine (SVM)
-* K-Nearest Neighbours (KNN)
+* Random Forest
+* XG Boosting

 ---

-##  Model Evaluation
+##  Evaluation

 Models were evaluated using: